-Fee and commission income is recognized when, or as, the Company satisfies its performance obligations by transferring the promised services to the customers.
+Fee and commission income is recognized when, or as, the Group satisfies its performance obligations by transferring the promised services to the customers.
 A service is transferred to a customer when, or as, the customer obtains control of that service.
 A performance obligation may be satisfied at a point in time or over time.
-Revenue from a performance obligation satisfied at a point in time is recognized at the point in time that the Company determines the customer obtains control over the promised service.
-Revenue from a performance obligation satisfied over time is recognized by measuring the Company’s progress in satisfying the performance obligation in a manner that depicts the transfer of the services to the customer.
-The amount of revenue recognized reflects the consideration the Company expects to receive in exchange for those promised services (i.e., the “transaction price”).
-In determining the transaction price, the Company considers multiple factors, including the effects of variable consideration, if any.
+Revenue from a performance obligation satisfied at a point in time is recognized at the point in time that the Group determines the customer obtains control over the promised service.
+Revenue from a performance obligation satisfied over time is recognized by measuring the Group’s progress in satisfying the performance obligation in a manner that depicts the transfer of the services to the customer.
+The amount of revenue recognized reflects the consideration the Group expects to receive in exchange for those promised services (i.e., the “transaction price”).
+In determining the transaction price, the Group considers multiple factors, including the effects of variable consideration, if any.

 The Company’s revenues from contracts with customers are recognized when the performance obligations are satisfied at an amount that reflects the consideration expected to be received in exchange for such services.
-The majority of the Company’s performance obligations are satisfied at a point in time and are typically collected from customers by debiting their brokerage account with the Company.
+The majority of the Group’s performance obligations are satisfied at a point in time and are typically collected from customers by debiting their brokerage account with the Group.

-The Company earns underwriting revenues by providing capital raising solutions for corporate clients through initial public offerings, follow-on offerings, equity-linked offerings, private investments in public entities, and private placements.
-Underwriting revenues are recognized at a point in time on trade date, as the client obtains the control and benefit of the capital markets offering at that point.
-These fees are generally received within 90 days after the transactions are completed.
+The Group earns underwriting revenues by providing capital raising solutions for corporate clients through initial public offerings, follow-on offerings, equity-linked offerings, private investments in public entities, and private placements.
+Underwriting revenues are recognized at a point in time on placement date, as the client obtains the control and benefit of the capital markets offering at that point.
+These fees are generally received within 90 days after the placement date.
 Transaction-related expenses, primarily consisting of legal, travel and other costs directly associated with the transaction, are included in underwriting revenues.
 These costs are deferred and recognized in the same period as the related investment banking transaction revenue.
 However, if the transaction is abandoned and does not close, the accounting treatment for the transaction-related costs may differ.
 In such cases, the accounting principles typically require the immediate recognition of the transaction-related expenses as an expense in the period in which the decision to abandon the transaction is made.
 This ensures that the costs associated with the abandoned transaction are recognized and reflected accurately in the financial statements of the entity.

 Receivables and Contract Balances

-Receivables arise when the Company has an unconditional right to receive payment under a contract with a customer and are derecognized when the cash is received.
-Brokerage and other receivables are disclosed in Note 8 in the notes to condensed consolidated financial statements.
+Receivables arise when the Group has an unconditional right to receive payment under a contract with a customer and are derecognized when the cash is received.
+Margin lending, brokerage and other receivables are disclosed in Note 6 in the notes to consolidated financial statements.

-Contract assets arise when the revenue associated with the contract is recognized before the Company’s unconditional right to receive payment under a contract with a customer (i.e., unbilled receivable) and are derecognized when either it becomes a receivable or the cash is received.
-As of September 30, 2022 and March 31, 2022, contract asset balances were not material.
+Contract assets arise when the revenue associated with the contract is recognized before the Group’s unconditional right to receive payment under a contract with a customer (i.e., unbilled receivable) and are derecognized when either it becomes a receivable or the cash is received.
+As of September 30, 2023 and March 31, 2023, contract asset balances were not material.

-Contract liabilities arise when customers remit contractual cash payments in advance of the Company satisfying its performance obligations under the contract and are derecognized when the revenue associated with the contract is recognized either when a milestone is met triggering the contractual right to bill the customer or when the performance obligation is satisfied.
-As of September 30, 2022 and March 31, 2022, contract liability balances were not material.
+Contract liabilities arise when customers remit contractual cash payments in advance of the Group satisfying its performance obligations under the contract and are derecognized when the revenue associated with the contract is recognized either when a milestone is met triggering the contractual right to bill the customer or when the performance obligation is satisfied.
+As of September 30, 2023 and March 31, 2023, contract liability balances were not material.